 The is the most popular and influential website if you are in or around this industry.
 If you're not reading a List Apart - don't call yourself a web designer.

 One of the recent milestones in web design history was the coining of the term "Responsive Web Design" which first appeared on an article by Ethan Marcotte on A List Apart.

-Another staple in the web design industry - any time you run a google search related to web design or development you're most likely to come across Smashing Magazine.
+Another staple in the industry - any time you run a google search related to web design or development you're most likely to come across Smashing Magazine.

-Amongst other's their reading list is a list of essential things to read to keep yourself abreast with the latest development in web design
+Amongst other's their reading list is a list of essential things to read to keep yourself abreast with the latest developments.

 If it's technical, and related to web design or development, you'll be sure to find it on SitePoint.

 An excellent resource for learning web related technologies.

 WebDesigner Depot features great posts about web design.
-Definitely one of the biggest blogs about web design currently, an excellent resource to keep handy.
+Definitely one of the biggest blogs currently, an excellent resource to keep handy.